mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 I also problematise educational projects beyond the sometimes superficial take on educational project in schools with wider concepts derived from the socio cultural tradition.

 I then link to more activist conceptions of education and learning as a way to ground the study with my wider concerns in a modest but achievable way.
-Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment.
+Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment [@lee_none_2016].

 ## Outline of the structure of the thesis